Muntasir2179/Muntasir2179/README.md

 ### My recent activities
-I am now working with Vector-Database and LangChain.
+I am currently working as a Deep Learning Engineer at CPSD Technologies and harnessing cutting edge techs in AI domain.